Get insider access

 Best 4k 144Hz Monitors

-When looking for a 4k 144Hz monitor, it's important to consider your budget, as there are models at different price points.
+When looking for a monitor, it's important to consider your budget, as there are models at different price points.
 You'll also want to consider other factors like the monitor's gaming performance, including its motion handling and input lag, although most monitors have low input lag anyway.
-For this article, we consider 4k monitors even with refresh rates up to 165Hz, and you can use them at a lower 144Hz refresh rate if you prefer.

 1. Best 4k 144Hz Monitor

 The best 4k 144Hz monitor we've tested is the Samsung Odyssey Neo G7 S32BG75.
-It's a high-end monitor with a max refresh rate of 165Hz, which is slightly higher than other 144Hz monitors, but it isn't a significant difference either.
-Motion looks crisp thanks to the excellent response time across its entire refresh rate range, and it also has a backlight strobing feature to reduce persistence blur at higher refresh rates.
-It supports FreeSync variable refresh rate (VRR) and is also G-SYNC compatible to help reduce screen tearing with any type of graphics card.
+It's a high-end monitor with a max refresh rate of 165Hz, and it provides both good picture quality and gaming performance.
+Motion looks crisp thanks to its fast response time across its entire refresh rate range, and it also has a backlight strobing feature to reduce persistence blur at higher refresh rates.
+It even supports all common VRR formats to help reduce screen tearing with any type of graphics card.

-On top of its excellent gaming performance, it delivers fantastic picture quality with deep blacks and bright highlights, and its Mini LED local dimming feature helps improve the picture quality in dark scenes.
-This monitor sits below the Samsung Odyssey Neo G8 S32BG85, which is very similar and offers an even higher 240Hz refresh rate.
-This is great if you want the highest refresh rate possible with a 4k monitor, as it performs similarly.
-The Neo G7 is cheaper and worth getting if you don't have a PC that can maintain such high frame rates with a 4k signal anyway.
+On top of its great gaming performance, it delivers good picture quality with deep blacks and bright highlights, and its Mini LED local dimming feature helps improve the picture quality in dark scenes.
+This monitor sits below the Samsung Odyssey Neo G8 S32BG85, which is very similar in terms of picture quality and offers an even higher 240Hz refresh rate.
+This is great if you want the highest refresh rate possible with a 4k monitor, but the Neo G7 is cheaper and worth getting if you don't have a PC that can maintain such high frame rates with a 4k signal anyway.

 See our review